-If you live in London then this is one of the must-see places that are right on your doorstep and possibly one of the most intresting places in Buckinghamshire.
+Where to go in Bucks?
+If you live in London then this is one of the must-see places that are right on your doorstep and possibly one of the most interesting places in Buckinghamshire.

 Chiltern Open Air Museum is an independent open-air museum that can be found near Chalfont St. Peter.
 Standard admission for an adult is £9.50, while it’s just £6 for a child to go into the museum.

 This is probably one of the most popular Buckinghamshire tourist attractions.